spiral/docs/docs/en/http/request-response.md

 ## ResponseWrapper

-To generate more complex responses use `ResponseFactoryInterface` wrapper `Spiral\Http\ResponseWrapper` which adds a number of methods for simpler response generation:
+To generate more complex responses, use `ResponseFactoryInterface` wrapper `Spiral\Http\ResponseWrapper` which adds a number of methods for simpler response generation:

 ```php